puppetlabs/dellemc-powerstore/README.md

 ## Contact

-...
-Dell contacts here ...
+Dell EMC does not provide support for any source code modifications.
+For any Dell EMC PowerStore issues, questions or feedback, please contact support [https://www.dell.com/support/](https://www.dell.com/support/).

-- For general help with using Puppet and this module, please see the `#puppet` channel in [https://puppetcommunity.slack.com/](https://puppetcommunity.slack.com/)
+For general help with using Puppet and this module, please see the `#puppet` channel in [https://puppetcommunity.slack.com/](https://puppetcommunity.slack.com/).

-- For code contributions, you can create pull requests at [https://github.com/puppetlabs/dellemc-powerstore](https://github.com/puppetlabs/dellemc-powerstore)
+For code contributions, you can create pull requests at [https://github.com/puppetlabs/dellemc-powerstore](https://github.com/puppetlabs/dellemc-powerstore).

-- If you would like to discuss large scale deployments or have other questions, feel free to email us at `dellemc-puppet-integrations@puppet.com`
+If you would like to discuss large scale deployments or have other questions, feel free to email us at `dellemc-puppet-integrations@puppet.com`.

 ## Release Notes